seancorfield/next-jdbc/doc/differences.md

 * `update!` -- similar to `clojure.java.jdbc/update!` but also accepts a hash map of column name/value pairs,
 * `delete!` -- similar to `clojure.java.jdbc/delete!` but also accepts a hash map of column name/value pairs.

 If you are using `:identifiers` and/or `:entities`, you will need to change to appropriate `:gen-fn` and/or `:table-fn`/`:column-fn` options.
+For the latter, instead of the `quoted` function, there is `next.jdbc.quoted` which contains functions for the common quoting strategies.

 If you are using `:result-set-fn` and/or `:row-fn`, you will need to change to explicit calls (to the result set function, or to `map` the row function), or to use the `reducible!` approach with `reduce` or various transducing functions.
+Note: this means that result sets are never exposed lazily in `next.jdbc` -- in `clojure.java.jdbc` you had to be careful that your `:result-set-fn` was eager, but in `next.jdbc` you either reduce the result set eagerly (via `reducible!`) or you get a fully-realized result set data structure back (from `execute!` and `execute-one!`).
+As with `clojure.java.jdbc` however, you can still stream result sets from the database and process them via reduction (was `reducible-query`, now `reducible!`).

-## Minor differences from Issue #5
+## Further Minor differences

-(this section needs to be edited/expanded)

-* Use of protocols instead of db-spec / hash map
-* Several legacy db-spec formats are no longer accepted, including Raw, Existing Connection, DriverManager, Factory, DataSource, JNDI, URI.
-* Auto-qualified column names (the qualifier is table from which each column comes, if known)
-* Result sets are never lazy now -- either you reduce over them, or you get an eager vector of hash maps; for streaming, reduce the `reducible!`
-* The `:as-arrays?` option has been replaced by a result set builder function `next.jdbc.result-set/as-arrays` (the new `RowBuilder` and `ResultSetBuilder` protocols allow for a lot more flexibility about how rows and result sets are constructed)
-* There is only one type of SQL execution, using the generic `.execute` -- no worrying about batches and updates and so on
-* No `?` on keyword options
-* Update counts come back as a "result set" for consistency
-* The `:identifiers` option is gone and column names come back as qualified keywords with no additional processing, rather than `clojure.string/lower-case` (partly so the default is faster but also so the default behavior is to "not mess with things") -- the result set builder machinery provides an easy way to provide custom column naming if you need it
-* `:result-set-fn` and `:row-fn` are not supported -- either wrap the call around the query or handle it via a reduction; for `:result-set-fn first` use `execute-one!` instead
-* The `:entities` option has been replaced by `:table-fn` and `:column-fn` and the `quoted` function is gone -- `next.jdbc.quoted` now contains specific functions, named for the database/type of quoting: `ansi`, `mysql`, `sql-server`, with `oracle` and `postgres` as aliases for `ansi`
+These are mostly drawn from Issue #5 although most of the bullets in that issue are described in more detail above.

+* Keyword options no longer end in `?` -- to reflect the latest best practice on predicates vs. attributes,
-* `with-db-connection` is just `with-open` with a call to `get-connection`
+* `with-db-connection` has been replaced by just `with-open` containing a call to `get-connection`,
 * `with-transaction` can take a `:rollback-only` option, but there is no way to change a transaction to rollback _dynamically_; throw an exception instead (all transactions roll back on an exception)
-* The "sugar" functions -- `query`, `insert!`, `insert-multi!`, `update!`, and `delete!` live in `next.jdbc.sql` as they are no longer part of the core API
-* `find-by-keys` no longer supports `:order-by` (but this may come back)
+* `find-by-keys` no longer supports `:order-by` (but this may come back),
-* Extension points for setting parameters and reading columns are `SettableParameter` and `ReadableColumn`
+* The extension points for setting parameters and reading columns are now `SettableParameter` and `ReadableColumn` protocols.

-More will be added...